 If you click a level meter in the delay matrix component editor, that group's [Delay Matrix - Crosspoint] editor window will be displayed.
-Turns the input channels ON and OFF and sets their levels.
+Adjusts the send levels from each input channel to output buses and turns them ON and OFF.
 Just like the delay matrix component editor, the input channels are arranged vertically while the output channels are arranged horizontally.